JiawangBian/GMS-Feature-Matcher/README.md

 				Set WithScale to be true for unordered image matching and false for video matching.

-## If you like this work, please cite our paper
+## If you use this work, please cite our paper
 	@inproceedings{bian2017gms,
  	  title={GMS: Grid-based Motion Statistics for Fast, Ultra-robust Feature Correspondence}, author={JiaWang Bian and Wen-Yan Lin and Yasuyuki Matsushita and Sai-Kit Yeung and Tan Dat Nguyen and Ming-Ming Cheng},